For the MHCM Admissions questions please visit our Application Details page.

 No. The courses are sequential, and this is a cohort situation.
 All courses are required and have been carefully structured to build upon each other.
 All students must maintain full program enrollment.
 An essential part of this program is the development of close working relationships within the members of the class that come from shared classroom experiences.

 How much work should I expect outside of class, and what will be the nature of the assignments?

 Expect to spend 10-15 hours per week on your assignments.
 There will be a combination of papers, applied exercises, and outside readings.

-It may be possible to check in in the late afternoons and on the weekends, as classes will run from about 8:30 – 3:20 each day.
-However, this will be a very demanding program; it will be difficult to maintain a full workload.
+While it may be possible to check in during late afternoons and on the weekends, as classes will run from about 8:30 – 3:30 each day, this is not recommended.
+The program is highly demanding; it will be difficult to maintain a full workload.
 We recommend that some vacation time from work be scheduled during the summer session.

 No discounts are available.